jamie2210/C1_MS2_DCG/README.md

 </details>

 ### Accessibility
 The WAVE WebAIM web accessibility evaluation tool was used to ensure the website met high accessibility standards.
 All pages pass with 0 errors apart from quiz.html that has 3.
-They are all contrasting errors to which I disagree with, the white on purple to me is perfectly visible and matches the colour scheme so have chosen to leave it as is.
+They are all contrasting errors to which I disagree with, the white on purple to me is perfectly visible and matches the colour scheme so have chosen to leave it as it is.

 index.html [results](https://wave.webaim.org/report#/https://jamie2210.github.io/CI_MS2_DCG/index.html)